Anuparna Roy bags Best Director Award at Venice Film Festival

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!

-French filmmaker Julia Ducournau (Raw, Titane), president of the jury of the Orizzonti section, announced Anuparna’s name for the coveted award.
+French filmmaker Julia Ducournau, president of the jury of the Orizzonti section, announced Anuparna’s name for the coveted award.

 Anuparna described the moment as ‘surreal.’